-How To Build An ASIC Miner (Build Your Own ASIC Rig In 6 Steps)
+This Is How You Build An ASIC Miner (In 6 Steps)

 Unfortunately, the upfront cost of purchasing competitive ASIC miners is beyond the reach of many investors.
 The alternative option is to build a DIY ASIC miner with the correct pre-built components.
 Here are the basic steps to build an ASIC miner using DIY pre-built components to mine a cryptocurrency: